UTDallasEPICS/UTDesign-Procurement/README.md

 12. In the **.env** file, below the DATABASE_URL, fill in EXAMPLE_NEXTAUTH_SECRET by pasting the random characters in the randomcode.
     > This is what makes the fake authentication work.
 13. (Only for external servers) If setting up the repository in an environment where it's not hosted on localhost, change the NEXTAUTH_URL value to match the external URL.
+  a.
+More documentation on this option is provided here: https://next-auth.js.org/configuration/options#nextauth_url

 <!-- TO DISCUSS: we really need to get rid of this - anyone who has it can send emails on behalf of the utd procurement manager email :skull: -->